emil0r/reverie/doc/reverie/module.md

 The automatic admin interface works reasonably well, but suffers from the following:

--  No way of filter results in the entity view.
 -  No way of dealing with bulk.
--  No way of sorting other than the default sort.
 -  No inline display.
 -  M2M field is clunky as it requires a javascript widget which is not yet written.